Garden City, Georgia: Agriculture

 Located at 701 West U.S. Highway 80, the State Farmers Market is a farmers' market run by the Georgia Department of Agriculture.

 Business

 Commercial activities are traditionally concentrated near the junction of U.S. Highway 80, U.S. Highway 17 and State Highway 21 (an area once known as Traffic Circle), as well as along Augusta Road (Highway 21), where several long-term-stay hotels, franchise and independently owned fast food restaurants, financial institutions, pawn shops, strip shopping malls, gas stations, car repair shops and automotive retail stores are located.
-Strip shopping centers include:

 Industry

 Garden City's industry is located primarily on its waterfront, as is the case for surrounding communities.
 The Georgia Ports Authority operates a terminal, located at 2 Main Street.
 Garden City is also home to numerous trucking and railway companies.
 Other industries are: